Oppo Find X8: Lineup

 The Find X8 series consists of three devices: the Find X8, the Find X8 Pro, and the top-of-the-line Find X8 Ultra.
 The Find X8 Pro is notable for being one of the first globally available smartphones to feature two periscope telephoto cameras.
 The Find X8 Ultra enhances the camera system with a 1.0"-type main sensor for improved light gathering and image quality.

 Design

 All three models feature glass and aluminum construction with Gorilla Glass 7i protection on the front and back.
-The Find X8 and X8 Pro have a quad-curved design, while the Ultra features a flat display.
+The Find X8, X8 Pro and X8 Ultra all feature a flat display.
 All models are IP68 and IP69 rated for high-level dust and water resistance.

 The Find X8 has a 6.59-inch display and weighs 193g.
 The Find X8 Pro has a larger 6.78-inch display and weighs 215g.
 The Find X8 Ultra is the largest, with a 6.82-inch display and a weight of 226g.